BOXFoundation/whitepaper/whitepaper.md

 # Team

-+ **Renee Wang** - Founder of CastBox and CEO.
-The No.7 employee of Umeng, and ex-Googler.
-At Google, Ms. Wang took charge of China AdMob longtail inventory, and drove Torso AdMob revenue via acquisition, optimization and better publisher engagement.
-Contributed to 42% of global A-Team new revenue in mobile app, which is 7 times on average of a full-time employee's performance in Acceleration team.
-Peking University Class of 2009.
++ **Renee Wang** - Founder and CEO of CastBox.
+Renee founded CastBox in 2016, and has spearheaded meteoric rise over the past two years.
+Throughout this period, she has not only built a global team of 50 talents but has closed more than $30 million dollars worth of investments.
+Renee was a part of the global mobile advertisement team for Google Beijing, Google Dublin and Google Japan.
+She was the 7th employee and Android engineer at Umeng, a China-based startup acquired by Alibaba, and was one of the earliest Android developers in 2008.
+Renee has a Bachelor's degree in Psychology from Peking University.

 + **Hu Gang** - Chief Crypto Officer and ContentBox CTO.
 Gang is a serial entrepreneur, system architect and full-stack engineer with more than a decade of experience in building web and mobile applications.
 He earned his Master's degree in Computer Science from Peking University in 2002.
 He also earned his MBA from Duke University.
 He was previously a partner and CTO at 5miles, a leading mobile e-commerce app in US with millions of daily active users.